side-projects-42/Resource-Store-2/GOOGLE/filesystem-proposal/doc/tutorial.md

 smile4☺
 smile☺</code></pre></td></tr></tbody></table>

 Note that the exact appearance of the smiling face will depend on the font, font size, and other settings for your command line window.
 The above tests were run with out-of-the-box Ubuntu 9.10 and Windows 7, US Edition.
-If you don't get the above results, take a look at the `boost-root/libs/filesystem/example/test` directory with your system's GUI file browser, such as Linux Nautilus, Mac OS X Finder, or Windows Explorer.
+If you don’t get the above results, take a look at the `boost-root/libs/filesystem/example/test` directory with your system’s GUI file browser, such as Linux Nautilus, Mac OS X Finder, or Windows Explorer.
 These tend to be more comfortable with international character sets than command line interpreters.

 Class `path` takes care of whatever character type or encoding conversions are required by the particular operating system.
-Thus as ` tut5` demonstrates, it's no problem to pass a wide character string to a Boost.Filesystem operational function even if the underlying operating system uses narrow characters, and visa versa.
+Thus as `tut5` demonstrates, it’s no problem to pass a wide character string to a Boost.Filesystem operational function even if the underlying operating system uses narrow characters, and visa versa.
 And the same applies to user supplied functions that take `const path&` arguments.

 Class `path` also provides path syntax that is portable across operating systems, element iterators, and observer, composition, decomposition, and query functions to manipulate the elements of a path.
 The next section of this tutorial deals with path syntax.

 ------------------------------------------------------------------------

 <span id="Class-path-formats">Class path: Generic format vs. Native format</span>
 ---------------------------------------------------------------------------------

 Class `path` deals with two different pathname formats - generic format and native format.
 For POSIX-like file systems, these formats are the same.
 But for users of Windows and other non-POSIX file systems, the distinction is important.
 Even programmers writing for POSIX-like systems need to understand the distinction if they want their code to be portable to non-POSIX systems.